bitrise-io/devcenter/_articles/getting-started/getting-started-steps.md

 and you want to keep the `$` character in the input, instead of replacing it with an environment variable.

-**IMPORTANT:** If you want to reference another environment variable, even if that one's value includes the $ character, you have to **enable** this option, or else your reference won't work.
-In such a case, **disable this option where you specify the value with $ in it**, and enable the option everywhere else where you reference that environment variable.
+{% include message_box.html type="important" title="Referencing another environment variable" content=" If you want to reference another environment variable, even if that one's value includes the $ character, you have to **enable** this option, or else your reference won't work.
+In such a case, **disable this option where you specify the value with $ in it**, and enable the option everywhere else where you reference that environment variable."%}

 ### Skipping Steps